 Example 1: Assume you define an account called Rebates.
 If you're a Distributor then Rebates may be an an Expense.
 If your are a Retailer then Rebates may be Income.
 You may want to see Rebates reported in Income or maybe in Other Income.
 By using the Report Codes you define if it's Income or Expense and where it should placed in reports.

 Example 2: You may define Non Operating Income and Expense GL Group and you may then have both Expense and Income Accounts as members of this GL Group.
 Account can't be in two places at once and so you would need to define (green) that these are P&L Accounts and the Income accounts as Normal Type C-Credit and the Expense accounts as Type D-Debit

 Exo provides the ability to have several budgets.
 These budgets have a name and then period amounts against the various account but they do not specify a Financial Year to which they apply.

 The GL reporting in Bi4Cloud expects a Budget with period entries under the same Budget name with definitions for every year and so there is an inconsistency between Bi4Cloud and Exo which we will work on.

-In the meantime the work around for the Exo budget is to use the name DEF_BUDG and this will be used for the current financial year
+If you are only concerned with the current financial year then use the name DEF_BUDG and this will be used for the current financial year.

 Detail GL Sub-Types